Welding: Safety issues

-Welding can be dangerous and unhealthy if the proper precautions are not taken.
-Potential safety risks come from fumes, ultraviolet radiation, heat, electric currents, and vibrations.
-New technology, safe work practices, and proper protection reduce the risks of injury or death from welding.

 Since many common welding procedures involve an open flame or electric arc, the risk of burns and fire is significant; this is why it is classified as a hot work process.
 To prevent injury, welders wear personal protective equipment in the form of heavy leather gloves and protective long-sleeve jackets to avoid exposure to extreme heat and flames.
 Synthetic clothing such as polyester should not be worn.
 Wool is less flammable than cotton, but dense cotton fabrics such as denim are still sufficient for clothing.
 However, any molten material that splatters onto synthetic material will melt directly through the fabric resulting in severe burns.
+The use of compressed gases and flames in many welding processes poses an explosion and fire risk.
+Some common precautions include limiting the amount of oxygen in the air, and keeping combustible materials away from the workplace.

 Arc welding produces intense visible and ultraviolet light.
 Typical gas metal arc welding has an irradiance of 5W/m^{2} for the welder, which is many times brighter than sunlight.
 This can cause a condition called arc eye or flash burns, in which ultraviolet light causes inflammation of the cornea, and can burn the retinas of the eyes.
 Welding helmets with dark UV-filtering face plates are worn to prevent this exposure.
 Many helmets include an auto-darkening face plate, which instantly darkens upon exposure to the intense UV light.
 To protect bystanders, the welding area is often surrounded by translucent welding curtains.
 These curtains, made of a polyvinyl chloride plastic film, shield people outside the welding area from the UV light of the electric arc, but they cannot replace the filter glass used in helmets.
 The light can also burn exposed skin.
-Because of the less intense light produced in oxyfuel welding, goggles that use less UV filtering and do not protect the entire face are sufficient.
+Because of the less intense light produced in oxy–fuel welding, goggles that use less UV filtering and do not protect the entire face are sufficient.

 Depending on the type of material, welding varieties, and other factors, welding can produce over 100 dB(A) of noise.
 Above 85 dB(A), earplugs should be worn.
 Long-term or continuous exposure to higher decibels can lead to noise-induced hearing loss.
 Processes that produce vibrations sufficient to numb a welder's hands are automated because PPE cannot offer sufficient protection.